-Discount Rate - The discount rate used to measure the total pension liability of the plans was 7.5 percent.
+Discount Rate - The discount rate used to measure the total pension liability of the plans was 7.0 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from the employers will be made at statutorily required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The prior measurement date used a discount rate of 7.5%.